Robert the Devil: Historicity

-Various attempts have been made to identify Robert with a historical individual, generally a Norman aristocrat of the 11th century.
+Various attempts have been made to identify Robert with a historical person, generally a Norman aristocrat of the 11th century.
 F. J. Furnivall, following earlier writers, argued that Robert I, Duke of Normandy was the source of the story, writing that, "The original of Robert the Devil was Robert, father of William the Conqueror, and sixth Duke of Normandy.
 Part of the legends about him have been transferred to a different person, Robert, King of Sicily (and of Jerusalem), Duke of Apulia etc., who tried to make peace between Edward III and the French king, and whom Froissart and others tell us of."

 Other scholars have dismissed this.
 Charles Homer Haskins says that it is nothing more than "an unwarranted confusion with this hero, or rather villain, of romance and grand opera".
 Another Norman aristocrat, Robert of Bellême, has also been suggested as the original.
 According to William Hunt in the Dictionary of National Biography, various stories of his sadistic cruelty were circulated after his death.
 In Maine, "his abiding works are pointed to as the works of Robert the Devil, a surname that has been transferred from him to the father of the Conqueror."

 A Norman castle near Rouen, known as Château de Robert le Diable, is associated with the legend.
 The Elizabethan statesman Robert Cecil was called "Robert the devil" by his enemies, but this was with reference to the existing legend.

 Folkloristic analysis

-Scholars (e.g., Eilert Løseth, Ernst Tegethoff, Laura Hibbard Loomis, Jack Zipes, Waldemar Liungman, Maxime Chevalier (es)) have noted similarities between the medieval tale of Robert le Diable and two folktales classified in the international Aarne-Thompson-Uther Index as types ATU 314, "Goldener", and ATU 502, "The Wild Man as Helper", in their common second part: the hero leaves home and goes to work in a lowly position in another kingdom (usually, as a gardener); later, he rides into battle to save the kingdom from a foreign enemy, and is injured during a battle; his wound or bandaged injury is used to identify him.
+Scholars (e.g., Eilert Løseth, Ernst Tegethoff, Laura Hibbard Loomis, Jack Zipes, Waldemar Liungman, Maxime Chevalier (es), Francisco Vaz da Silva) have noted similarities between the medieval tale of Robert le Diable and two folktales classified in the international Aarne-Thompson-Uther Index as types ATU 314, "Goldener", and ATU 502, "The Wild Man as Helper", in their common second part: the hero leaves home and goes to work in a lowly position in another kingdom (usually, as a gardener); later, he rides into battle to save the kingdom from a foreign enemy, and is injured during a battle; his wound or bandaged injury is used to identify him.